syncfusion-content/fileformat-docs/File-Formats/Presentation/Convert-PowerPoint-Presentation-to-Image-in-Azure-Functions-v4.md

 //Gets the input PowerPoint document as stream from request.
 Stream stream = req.Content.ReadAsStreamAsync().Result;
-//Loads an existing PowerPoint Presentation document. using (IPresentation pptxDoc = Presentation.Open(stream)) {
+//Loads an existing PowerPoint document using (IPresentation pptxDoc = Presentation.Open(stream)) {
+    //Initialize the PresentationRenderer to perform image conversion. pptxDoc.PresentationRenderer = new PresentationRenderer();
-    //Converts the first slide into image
+    //Convert PowerPoint slide to image as stream.
-    System.Drawing.Image image = pptxDoc.Slides[0].ConvertToImage(ImageType.Metafile);
+    Stream imageStream = pptxDoc.Slides[0].ConvertToImage(ExportImageFormat.Png);
+    //Reset the stream position.
+    imageStream.Position = 0;
-    //initializes a new instance of the MemoryStream.
+    // Create a new memory stream.
     MemoryStream memoryStream = new MemoryStream();
-    //Saves the image document
-    image.Save(memoryStream, System.Drawing.Imaging.ImageFormat.Jpeg);
+    // Copy the contents of the image stream to the memory stream. imageStream.CopyTo(memoryStream);
+    //Reset the stream position.
+    memoryStream.Position = 0;
     //Create the response to return.
     HttpResponseMessage response = new HttpResponseMessage(HttpStatusCode.OK);
     //Set the image document saved stream as content of response.